-IIJA IMPLEMENTATION
+IJA IMPLEMENTATION

-Enactment of the bipartisan Infrastructure Investment and Jobs Act (IIJA) provides a historic opportunity to upgrade our transportation, water, energy, and communications networks to improve the quality of life for all Americans.
+The bipartisan Infrastructure Investment and Jobs Act (IIJA) provides a historic opportunity to upgrade our transportation, water, energy, and communications networks to improve the quality of life for all Americans.
 The programs and projects funded in the IIJA will facilitate the efficient movement of people and goods, improve safety, provide clean water, enhance environmental clean-up and mitigation, address the impacts of climate change, and provide new economic development opportunities for our communities.

 America's engineering industry is committed to delivering these promised benefits.
-Successful implementation of IIJA programs is going to require a strong partnership between federal, state, and local agencies and the private sector, and a commitment from policymakers to sustain the committed funds and make policy adjustments where necessary to respond to changing conditions.
+Successful implementation of IIJA programs requires a strong partnership between federal, state, and local agencies and the private sector, including policy adjustments where necessary to respond to changing conditions.
+Policymakers must also look ahead to the expiration of IIJA in 2026 and the need to sustain robust funding commitments.

-As part of a national infrastructure strategy, ACEC advocates for
+As part of a national infrastructure strategy, ACEC advocates for:

-- Raising revenues to restore solvency to the Highway Trust Fund and continuing to develop alternative funding mechanisms such as mileage-based user fees. - Robust funding for the State Revolving Fund (SRF) and USDA water programs. - Boosting annual Airport Improvement Program funding and lifting the cap on Passenger Facility Charges (PFCs). - Incentivizing private investment in energy, water, and transportation through tax credits, and federal loans and loan guarantees such as TIFIA, WIFIA, BRIF, and Private Activity Bonds. - Modernizing regulations for efficient project delivery while protecting the environment and the public interest.
+Raising revenues to restore solvency to the Highway Trust Fund and continuing to develop alternative funding mechanisms such as mileage-based user fees.

+Robust funding for the State Revolving Fund (SRF) and USDA water programs.

+Boosting annual Airport Improvement Program funding and lifting the cap on Passenger Facility Charges (PFCs).

+Incentivizing private investment in energy, water, and transportation through tax credits, and federal loans and loan guarantees such as TIFIA, WIFIA, RRIF, and Private Activity Bonds.

-AN ALAN
+Modernizing regulations for efficient project delivery while protecting the environment and the public interest.

+Reasonable Buy America policies to strengthen the domestic manufacturing base while accommodating the acquisition of essential materials not currently available in the U.S.

-RESILIENT, SUSTAINABLE SOLUTIONS TO CLIMATE CHANGE
+SOLUTIONS TO CLIMATE CHANGE